Business Account Frequently Asked Questions

 In cases, walkthroughs are provided for both Android and iOS devices, just follow the guide for your device.

-2. Enter the SMS verification code sent to your phone number.
+1. Follow the steps to log in to your mobile app, entering your access code and the SMS verification code sent to your phone number.

-3. Your phone will now be linked to ‘firework online’ and you will have full access to your account.
+2. Your phone will now be linked to ‘firework online’ and you will have full access to your account.

 If you have already linked ‘firework for business’ to your business account, follow the guide below.